South Korea presidential scandal: What you need to know

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)South Korea has been plunged into a political scandal that threatens to engulf the presidency of Park Geun-hye and has seen thousands of protesters take to the streets.
+(CNN)South Korea has been plunged into a political scandal that has engulfed the presidency of Park Geun-hye and has seen thousands of protesters take to the streets.

-Park sacked the country's prime minister Wednesday, amid an ongoing cabinet reshuffle and the resignations of several of her key aides.
+Lawmakers have voted to impeach Park by a vote of 234 to 56, stripping away her executive powers.
+A court will now decide whether she should be kicked out of office, a process that could take up to 180 days.

-The drama surrounds Park's friend and informal adviser, Choi Soon-sil, for whom prosecutors issued an arrest warrant Wednesday on charges of abuse of power and attempted fraud following accusations she had access to secret government documents and intervened in state affairs.
+The drama surrounds Park's friend and informal adviser, Choi Soon-sil, who prosecutors have detained on charges of abuse of power and attempted fraud following accusations she had access to secret government documents and intervened in state affairs.

 Who are the Chois?